Run ONNX models

 onnxruntime wheel with AI Engine Direct

-onnxruntime currently does not publish prebuilt wheels for aarch64 Linux with AI Engine Direct bindings - so you cannot install onnxruntime through pip.
+onnxruntime currently does not publish prebuilt wheels for aarch64 Linux with AI Engine Direct bindings - so you cannot install onnxruntime from PyPI.
 You can download prebuilt wheels here:

 (Install via pip3 install onnxruntime_qnn-*-linux_aarch64.whl)